-A: You spent good money on your shoes or boots, and boot protector spray is like providing them with a shield against the elements.
-Protectors act as a waterproof spray for shoes, and also help ward off other environmental damages.
-Whether that’s from strong sunlight, dry heat, or simply a lot of dust in your day-to-day, shoe spray helps keep them looking like the day you bought them.
-You can use it for work boots, dress shoes, your daily runners; anything you’re putting on your feet can use shoe protector spray as a means of inexpensive upkeep.
+A: A shoe protector spray forms a thin, protective layer or a shield that repels liquid from the surface of your shoes.
+Protectors act as a waterproof barrier for boots and shoes, and also help ward off other environmental damages, including salt, strong sunlight, dry heat, mud, and dust.
+You can use a shoe spray for work boots, dress shoes, your daily runners; basically, anything you’re putting on your feet could use a shoe protector spray as a means of inexpensive upkeep.

 A: First of all, be sure you’re in a well-ventilated area before spraying any of this stuff.
 It’s good for your shoes, not for your lungs (or pets, for that matter).
-Stand at a full arms length distance, so your face will be as far away from the airborne spray as possible.
-Don’t just hold the button down, either.
+Stand at a full arm's length distance, so your face will be as far away from the airborne spray as possible.
 Go in quick bursts, and ensure you cover each shoe/boot evenly.
 It’s not a bad idea to invest in a few disposable face masks just for this occasion, especially if you’re in less than ideal conditions and have to spray more often than you’d like.
 As an extra precaution, it is advisable to apply shoe protector spray outdoors.

-A: This fully depends on how often you wear them.
-If you’ve got half-a-dozen knocking around in the walk-in, chances are you have one or two of them for daily use, and others for specific attire or occasions.
+A: This depends on how often you wear your shoes.
+If you’ve got half a dozen or more stashed in your closet, chances are you have one or two that you wear for daily use, and others for specific attire or occasions.
 Let’s break down a few scenarios to best describe how often you should apply shoe protector spray.

-- Special Occasions: Every lad wants to look their absolute best on a big day, so you have that one expensive pair of fantastic dress shoes or Chelsea boots sitting in the corner cubby, waiting for their time to shine.
-Apply your protector 48 hours prior to use (since we’re assuming they’re all leather), and you’ll be good for your day or two out in the sun.
+- Special occasions - Apply your protector 48 hours prior to use (since we’re assuming your special occasion shoes are all leather), and you’ll be good for your day or two out in the sun.
 These should be good for another 1-3 uses, but if they’re being shelved for weeks on end again, you’ll want to sit on the side of caution and apply another coating 48 hours before the event.

-A: Seasons come and go, and each brings their own problem for your footwear.
+A: Seasons come and go, and each brings its own problem for your footwear.
 We’ve broken it down by season and different extremes below.

-- Fall: Just like spring, it’s fairly mild.
+- Fall - Just like spring, it’s fairly mild.
 You mostly have to watch out for mud (water doesn’t evaporate as easily with declining temperatures), and other than that you’ll be good.
-Apply as permitted above.
+Apply as explained above.

 A: It depends on what you’re working with.
 Shoe spray doesn’t inherently damage your shoes and boots, but applying it and waiting for it to dry is a totally different conversation.
 Whether it’s water repellent spray or you’re applying this for leather shoe care, this is what you need to know.

-- Canvas: Go for it.
-Canvas is durable regardless of temperatures, so using a hairdryer won’t be an issue here.
+- Canvas - Canvas is durable regardless of temperatures, so using a hairdryer won’t be an issue here.

-- Rubber: I mean, you probably don’t have full shoes made of rubber, but your outsole is bound to be rubber.
-Concentrated heat from your hair dryer won’t severely damage the rubber, not right away.
-Over time, rubber breaks down, and while the heat will accelerate that fact, it won’t warp or damage your sneakers immediately.
+- Rubber - You probably don’t have full shoes made of rubber, but your outsole is bound to be rubber.
+Concentrated heat from your hairdryer won’t severely damage the rubber, not right away.
+Over time, rubber breaks down, and while the heat will accelerate deterioration, it won’t warp or damage your sneakers immediately.

-- Leather (Top or Full Grain): This is where you hit a dead end.
+- Leather (top or full grain) - This is where you hit a dead end.
 They take far longer to dry than other materials, yet you cannot, under any circumstances, use your hairdryer to speed up the process.
-Leather has an all-natural set of oils trapped inside, meaning that intense heat will dry them up.
+Leather has an all-natural set of oils trapped inside, meaning that intense heat will dry them out.
 This is how you get fading (the unattractive kind), splitting, flaking, all the bad things that leather lovers don’t want to happen.

-- Suede: Nope, not at all.
+- Suede - Avoid using a hairdryer at all costs.
 Suede is a type of leather, and while it has less locked-in natural oils than full or top grain leather, you’ll still be destroying them with that the blast of concentrated heat from a hairdryer.